seanroades/aladdin/README.md

 # aladdin
-Aladdin is a software that can create person profiles
+Aladdin is a program that can track foot traffic for economic & health uses using YOLO.